D-Pagey/aldgate/README.md

 - [ ] Add welcome `user` to game screen
 - [ ] Check accessibility
 - [ ] Optional toggle to show analytics event toasts
+- [ ] Add analytics api route
+- [ ] add space bar event

 ## Dev notes

 - some naming could be debatable, didnt spend too much time thinking about it
 - probably could seperate out user provider and game state provider but for this scope simple enough
+- simplified some structure for sake of scope of project